openmsr/CAD_to_OpenMC/paper.md

 # Discussion and Conclusion
 We submit that have shown that the tool presented in this paper is a convenient tool for making CAD geometries available for Monte Carlo particle transport.
 By utilizing the DAGMC-layer the resulting geometries are not restricted to OpenMC, but in fact may be used also in MCNP, fluka, etc. Experience has shown that a particularly useful feature is to extract tags from CAD-defined parts and interpret them as material tags for transport.
 This enables a consistent material naming scheme throughout the entire modeling procedure.

+Finally, as noted, other active projects exist targeting the problem.
+In the interest of efficiency and resource management, there are active efforts aimed unification, which may bear fruit in coming releases.

 # References